On Accident or by Accident – Which Is Correct?

 While on accident is considered technically incorrect by linguistic purists, it has become more accepted in various situations where formal language is not a requirement.
 The emergence of on accident reflects a broader trend of shifting language norms, whereby phrases that were once deemed unacceptable begin to gain acceptance over time.

-Related: Scrap or Scrape?
-What's the Difference?
+Related: Draught vs. Draft: What’s the Difference?

 Interestingly, the preposition “on” can sometimes be combined correctly with other words to describe specific types of incidents, such as “a head-on accident.”
 However, it’s important to note that in the context of unintentional events, “by accident” remains the standard choice.